filip-machala/PPS/Next_steps.md

+##For assignment

+Finish documentation

+Make package

 Finish tests

-Finish documentation
+Create demo with multiple printers and clients

-Add some authorization
+Add color/grayscale

-Add automatic add site reload after anything changes.

-Get ip address
+Remove ip address and comment it

+##Future improvements

 Create automatic refreshing of page, if anything changes on server.